Tell Me Everything (TV series): Filming and casting

 Tell Me Everything employed the strategy of an open casting call advertised over social media, by "seeking a crop of young actors from diverse backgrounds outside of the traditional agent-led casting process during lockdown, with actors invited to submit a self-tape", with over "300 tapes ... pored over for the three lead roles".
 Those who auditioned "rang[ed] from those from established backgrounds with multiple credits, to beginners with no prior professional experience".
 Davies, who was 17 when he auditioned and during parts of filming, was using social media as a means to find opportunities for roles, and "secured the role of Jonny with a recording of himself performing a monologue".

 The cast met up prior to shooting, the first occasion being a workshop with the show's intimacy coordinator days before filming began, with various activities such as in-character interviews, improvising their characters' backstories and relationships, creating "special character handshakes" and 'animal work', "in which the actor embodies an animal's physicality that best mirrors their character".
 Liang said this all "broke the ice", and the cast members "quickly became good friends which was amazing because every day on set, it didn't even feel like we were working.
 It felt like we were just, you know, having fun as friends do but obviously still working."
 Woodcock praised this type of rehearsal that O'Sullivan and director Richard Senior allowed prior to filming, commenting that "[i]t kind of felt like we were workshopping it, and really playing around with the scenes, which is quite rare these days".

-When the series was announced, the stars were billed to be Eden H Davis, Spike Fearn, Lauryn Ajufo, Callina Liang, Tessa Lucille and Carla Woodcock.
+When the series was announced, the stars were billed to be Eden H Davies, Spike Fearn, Lauryn Ajufo, Callina Liang, Tessa Lucille and Carla Woodcock.
 However, it was stated that the casting was preliminary and that it may be altered during the production process.
 Executive producers Wulff-Cochrane and Campbell expressed their excitement at the talent of the cast and said that a focal point was put on casting new and rising actors during the casting process.
 Filming began in August 2021 and continued into the early autumn, mainly in Welwyn Garden City, with one scene in the first episode shot in Letchworth.
 The first scenes to be shot for the series were set at night, with scenes in the fourth episode, in which Jonny, Louis and Neve are stoned in a grocery store, being improvised.